muggy8/improbable/have-and-havenot/rM7jQact.md

 I was curious about why there were quite a few others around when Patrisha spoke up again.

-"Master Mikay, I hope it's fine with you but we have a number of others who would like to witness the pre-exam trials would that be ok with you?"
+"Master Mikay, I hope it's fine with you but we have a number of others who would like to witness the pre-exam trials.
+Would that be ok with you?"

 "Oh. ya, that's fine."